AAitorG/napari-DINOSim/README.md

 ## Description

-This repository provides **DinoSim**, a method that leverages the DINOv2 foundation model for zero-shot object detection and segmentation in bioimage analysis.
-DinoSim uses pretrained DINOv2 embeddings to compare patch similarities, allowing it to detect and segment unseen objects in complex datasets with minimal annotations.
+This repository provides **DINOSim**, a method that leverages the DINOv2 foundation model for zero-shot object detection and segmentation in bioimage analysis.
+DINOSim uses pretrained DINOv2 embeddings to compare patch similarities, allowing it to detect and segment unseen objects in complex datasets with minimal annotations.

-The **DinoSim Napari plugin** offers a user-friendly interface that simplifies bioimage analysis workflows, making it an adaptable solution for object detection across scientific research fields with limited labeled data.
+The **DINOSim Napari plugin** offers a user-friendly interface that simplifies bioimage analysis workflows, making it an adaptable solution for object detection across scientific research fields with limited labeled data.

 **Note**: The current version of the plugin generates segmentation masks based on object similarity.